ietf-wg-cellar/matroska-specification/notes.md

 **MUST NOT** be set in the `SimpleBlock` or a `ReferenceBlock` **MUST** be used to signify the frame is not a RAP.
 The timestamp value of the `ReferenceBlock` **MUST** be "0", meaning it's referencing itself.

-* Intra-only frame not an RAP, with the EBML tree shown as XML:

 ```xml
 <Cluster>